3 Types of Regional Anesthesia

 Peripheral Nerve Blocks

-A thin needle is placed between the bones of your back, and a single injection of numbing medicines is made to numb both legs.
+A thin needle is placed between the bones of your back, and a single injection of numbing medicine is made to numb both legs.
 We choose spinal medicines that last from 1 to 8 hours, depending on the predicted length of your surgery and your recovery plans.